 One of the most exciting fields of contemporary medical science is regenerative medicine, enabling your body to heal itself more effectively.
 It’s not a new concept.
 Bone marrow transplants are a regenerative technique that’s been used since the 1950s.
-Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas use several regenerative medicine procedures to help speed recovery after injury or surgery.
+Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas and Dallas, Texas use several regenerative medicine procedures to help speed recovery after injury or surgery.
 Contact the office by phone or online to learn more about these revolutionary techniques.

 Regenerative medicine seeks to create living, functional tissue to replace that which is lost due to age, disease, congenital defect, or injury.
 The field includes transplantation and alternatives since the supply of organs is much smaller than the demand.
 It also includes techniques to accelerate the human body’s own capacity to regenerate itself by supplying more of the raw materials than your body can create naturally, healing faster and beyond the body’s unaided capabilities.